discordjs/guide/guide/command-handling/adding-features.md

 ### Cooldowns

-Spam is something you generally want to avoid - especially if one of you command requires calls to other APIs, or takes a bit of time to build/send.
+Spam is something you generally want to avoid - especially if one of your commands requires calls to other APIs, or takes a bit of time to build/send.
 This is also a very common feature bot developers want to integrate into their projects, so let's get started on that!

-We'll be using the ping command to test this on.
+You'll be using the ping command to test this on.
 Add in the following bit of code:

 ```diff
 module.exports = {